- The Best 420-Friendly Dating Sites For Stoner Love - February 9, 2019

-Before I wrote a Mingle2 review about 8 years ago, I’d never heard of the site.
+Before I wrote my first Mingle2 review in 2012, I’d never heard of the site.
 Fast forward to my own dating review site many moons later, and I’m again looking for truly free dating sites to add to my list.
 Mingle2 is still around, still plucking, and still on the radar.
 But is it worth it?
-Let’s see what, if anything, has changed in eight years.
+Let’s see what has changed since I first reviewed it.

 Case in point: I had an email from “over one year ago” waiting for me.
 It was from seven years ago.